Sngcobelo8/mypackage/README.md

 # mypackage
-This library was created as an example of how to publish your own python package.
+This library was created for running recursive functions and sorting functions, without having to hard code them yourself.

 ## Building this package locally
 python setup.py sdist